About our Community

 For views of Peacock Hills, visit The Gallery.

 We have a Board of Directors that meets monthly to govern our community.
 They have done an outstanding job of maintaining Peacock Hills as a senior community, safe and attractive.
 Our community speaks for itself, homes have now appreciated in value with some recently selling at $400,000 and more (by 2021).

 This is an update on our Community.
 In November 2004 the Peacock Hills Board of Directors of each of the four phases of Peacock Hills voted to merge the four phases of 920 homes into one unit.
 Ballots were mailed to all the Homeowners to vote on the proposed merger and for the new CC&Rs and Bylaws.

-On January 10, 2005 the ballots were counted in the law offices of our attorney, Mr. Alan Burson, and the majority of the Homeowners in each of the four units voted to merge the 920 homes composed of Phase I, II, III and IV and the entity to be known as Peacock Hills Senior Community Association, Inc.
+On January 10, 2005 the ballots were counted in the law offices of the attorney, Mr. Alan Burson, and the majority of the Homeowners in each of the four units voted to merge the 920 homes composed of Phase I, II, III and IV and the entity to be known as Peacock Hills Senior Community Association, Inc.

 The President and Secretary of Peacock Hills Senior Community Association, Inc. signed the "Certification of Adoption" of the new Declaration of Restrictions, their signatures were notarized and it was mailed to the San Diego County Recorder Office.
 The document was recorded on January 14, 2005.